luangf/Spring-Boot-and-Angular/README.md

 * Car Management System.

-* The app folder is the back and the others are the front
+* The "app" folder is the back and the others are the front

 * CRUD